 Tie this back into the discussion of Homer—the words we need often feel like they are not our own.
 They come to us as if in a dream or a godly inspiration.
 And yet we hold them back with our own limitations, experiences, and vocabulary.
 By the time we communicate them, Nietzsche suggests that we have already extinguished the truly profound thoughts in our hearts.

-Just think of the way we live today and how we gaze at television, billboards, and magazines.
+Just think of the way we live today and how we gaze at social media.
 Instead of talking to us … feeding us grains of contempt … Braco is peacefully offering humanity his gaze.
 And if people feel this silent gaze heals them … is that really so much different from the unsung deeds of Epaminondas, the heroic leader of a lost civilization?

 Leave a Reply